pscully/blog-posts/README.md

-# blog-posts
+# Blog Posts

-Blog posts written for Scully Media collection of websites.
+This is a simple repository for keeping drafts and published versions of my blog articles.